Childhood amnesia: Neurology

 One possible explanation for childhood amnesia is the lack of neurological development of the infant brain, preventing the creation of long term or autobiographical memories.
 The hippocampus and prefrontal cortex, two key structures in the neuroanatomy of memory, do not develop into mature structures until around the age of three or four.
 These structures are known to be associated with the formation of autobiographical memories.
 Specifically, the dentate gyrus, a section of the hippocampus, has been observed to primarily develop in the postnatal stages of development.
 It is theorized that this part of the hippocampus plays a large role in the ability to form and retrieve memories.
 The ability to store and recall memories gradually increases along with the postnatal development of the dentate gyrus.

 The physiological approach appears to support findings of memory loss in relation to amnesiacs and others who have experienced damage to the hippocampus.
 They cannot efficiently store or recall memories from past events, but still exhibit perceptual and cognitive skills and can still learn new information.
-The development of the Medial Temporal Lobe (MTL), which contains the hippocampus, has been found to specifically have a defining impact on the ability to encode and maintain memories from early childhood.
+The development of the medial temporal lobe (MTL), which contains the hippocampus, has been found to specifically have a defining impact on the ability to encode and maintain memories from early childhood.

-While the neurological explanation does account for blanks in very young children's memories, it does not give a full explanation for childhood amnesia because it fails to account for the years after the age of four.
-It also fails to address the issue that children themselves do not show childhood amnesia.
+While the neurological explanation does account for blanks in very young children's memories, it does not give a full explanation for childhood amnesia because it does not account for the years after the age of four.
+Nor does it explain why children do not show childhood amnesia.
 Children around the age of two to three have been found to remember things that occurred when they were only one to two years old.
 This discovery that three-year-olds can retrieve memories from earlier in their life implies that all necessary neurological structures are in place to recall episodic information over the short-term, but evidently not over the long-term into adulthood.
 The finding that all altricial species experience profound forgetting of episodic information formed during infancy suggests that human-centric explanations of infantile amnesia are inherently incomplete.
 A comprehensive understanding of infantile amnesia will require a neurobiological explanation of why infants forget.

 There are reasons to believe that different associations within the cerebral hemisphere have an effect on remembering events from a very early period in a person's life.
 Mixed-handedness and bilateral saccadic eye movements (as opposed to vertical or pursuit eye movements) have been associated with an earlier offset of childhood amnesia, leading to the conclusion that interactions between the two hemispheres correlate with increased memory for early childhood events.